-Figure 16.4: Load current disturbance and $v_o$ response - MRROLQGI/LTR compensator.
+Figure 15.1: PECS simulation of Ćuk converter - MRROLQGI/LTR compensator.

+Finally, a simulation was set up to provide for 25% load current steps (0.214 A) around the nominal load current of 0.857 A. The results of this simulation are shown in Figure 15.4.
 The maximum deviation of 0.175 V in the output voltage occurred when the load current dropped sharply from 1.071 A to 0.643 A, but this is within the transient design specification of regulation to within 1% of the nominal output voltage.